 2014 Phillips USA Swimming National Championships (also 2006-2013)

 2013 Mutual of Omaha Duel in the Pool (also 2011, 2009.
 2007, 2005, 2003)

 2013-14 Arena Pro Swim Series (also 2012-13, 2011-12)

 Please contact Joel Stauffer regarding all requests for video footage.

 Procedures and Rates

 License fees vary depending on several factors, such as: intended use, territory, amount of footage used, and term of a project.
-In order to obtain an accurate quote, a footage request must be submitted.
+Please contact Joel Stauffer regarding all footage request inquiries.
 No charges will be applied unless there has been signed approval by a client.
 There will be a $100 rush fee charged for requests that are required before the normal 2-week delivery period.

 An on-screen, visual credit must appear at the end of the production.
 The specific credit required is outlined in the footage license agreement.